ElvisYong/smubabygptbot/README.md

 ## ✨ Flow v2 — What changed

 - **Main menu + chips UI**: After choosing a topic (Cry, Nutrition, Caregiving, Conflicting Advice), you get context-specific chips (subtopics) to narrow the request.
-- **Answer Judge**: For some chips, the bot has a short, canonical default answer.
+- **Answer Judge (on chip taps only)**: For some chips, the bot has a short, canonical default answer.
 It also generates an AI answer, then uses a judge to pick the better one (threshold 0.65).
-If judging fails, it falls back safely.
+Free-typed follow-ups go AI-first without judging.
 - **SG link policy**: AI-proposed links are filtered to whitelisted SG domains and merged with curated defaults for the selected flow.
 - **Turn-aware footer**: A compact footer with navigation shows for the first few turns in a flow.
+- **Tips menu + Type-your-own**: Per-flow quick tips and an explicit "💬 Type my own question" option.
+- **Unknown-friendly persona**: When the message doesn’t fit any flow, the bot answers gently (no diagnosis) and shows basic navigation.

 ## 🚀 Quick Start

-1) Install dependencies:
+1. Install dependencies:

 ```bash
 npm install
 ```

-2) Create `.env` (no trailing slash in `PUBLIC_URL`):
+2. Create `.env` (no trailing slash in `PUBLIC_URL`):

 ```env
 OPENAI_API_KEY=sk-...